odoo/odoo/doc/setup/install.rst

 .. code-block:: doscon

+    C:\> cd CommunityPath/
-    C:\YourOdooCommunityPath> python3 odoo-bin -r dbuser -w dbpassword --addons-path=addons,../mymodules --db-filter=mydb$
+    C:\> python odoo-bin -r dbuser -w dbpassword --addons-path=addons,../mymodules --db-filter=mydb$

-Where `YourOdooCommunityPath` is the path of the Odoo Community installation, `dbuser` is the PostgreSQL login, `dbpassword` is the PostgreSQL password, `../mymodules` is a directory with additional addons and `mydb` is the default database to serve on `localhost:8069`.
+Where `CommunityPath` is the path of the Odoo Community installation, `dbuser` is the PostgreSQL login, `dbpassword` is the PostgreSQL password, `../mymodules` is a directory with additional addons (if any) and `mydb` is the default database to serve on `localhost:8069`.

 Linux
 -----